 I haven’t done much conflict photography in my career, and pretty much stopped taking those kinds of risks when I had kids, but acclaimed war photographer Don McCullin’s quote above has always stayed with me.
-For me photography has always been about getting close to my subjects, in any situation, and being intimate and comfortable with them, so I can work effectively to document their lives, work and struggles.
+Photography has always been about getting close to my subjects, in any situation, and being intimate and comfortable with them, so I can work effectively to document their lives, work and struggles.
 I bring that attitude to all my photography, whether it was my earliest work documenting young Cambodian refugees in street gangs in the United States, to covering the last days of the Cambodian civil war in the late 1990s, or today, photographing in a factory or office here in Seattle.
 To be a great story teller you must get close, understand your subjects, make them comfortable and create images that are authentic, natural and engaging and when necessary, be willing to take risks to create truly unique work.

 Born in Switzerland & raised in the UK, I am a versatile editorial, commercial and corporate photographer now based in Seattle, Washington, after working out of Bangkok, Tokyo and Paris for over a decade.
 I've traveled and worked in over 40 countries and my work has been shown at the prestigious Visa Pour l'Image festival in France, the Reportage and Foto Freo festivals in Australia, the Daegu Photo Biennale in Korea, the Angkor Photo Festival in Cambodia and the Wing Luke Asian Museum here in Seattle.
 I have photographed for The New York Times for over 20 years and since 2011 I've worked on contract for Fortune Magazine providing photography coverage at their Brainstorm Tech, Most Powerful Women & Global Forum conferences.
 I was recently featured on Arirang TV's In Frame series in South Korea, in two episodes, Port of Contrasts and Islands of Life, linked below.